Classification of second harmonic generation effect in magnetically ordered materials

+Generally, the {characteristics} of SHG tensors under all MPGs can be directly obtained by solving the above linear algebra equations with the {aid of} invariant theory (see Refs. \cite{RN3376, RN3384, RN2905} and \href{https://www.cryst.ehu.es/cgi-bin/cryst/programs/mtensor.pl}{``Bilbao Crystallographic Server/MTENSOR"} website). {However}, the SHG tensor characteristics in {magnetically ordered materials} are more complicated than that of non-magnetically ordered materials.
+Currently, the relationships between MPGs and SHG tensors as well as the rules governing the SHG effect under all MPGs have not been {clearly established}.
+This lack of understanding hinders the study of the SHG effect.

-Numerically solving Eq. (\ref{Eq-sym_chi_R}) and Eq. (\ref{Eq-sym_chi_R'}) directly, we can obtain the symmetries of SHG in all MPGs, as Refs. \cite{RN3376, RN3384, RN2905}.
-However, to capture the relationships between MPGs and SHG tensors and the rules of SHG tensors symmetries under all MPGs clearly, we study the symmetries of SHG via the isomorphic group method as follows.
-Because $-1=-{{({{I}_{0}})}_{3\times 3}}$ (${{I}_{0}}$ is the identity matrix), i.e., $-1$ is identical to the matrix of inversion symmetry $I$, the transformation of $\chi_{ijk}^{\text{odd}}$ of Eq. (\ref{Eq-sym_chi_R'}) under the anti-unitary operation $R'$ can be re-written as
+Here, we {investigate} the SHG tensors using the \emph{isomorphic group method}. {In group theory}, $-1$ is {equivalent} to the inversion operator $I$, because $-1=-{{({{I}_{0}})}_{3\times 3}}$ (${{I}_{0}}$ is the identity matrix) and {$-{{I}_{0}}$ is the matrix of the inversion operation}.
+Therefore, the transformation of $\chi_{ijk}^{\text{odd}}$ in Eq. (\ref{Eq-sym_chi_R'}) under the anti-unitary point operation $R'$ can be re-written as {follows}:

-As can be seen, the constraint of anti-unitary operation $R'$ on $\chi_{ijk}^{\text{odd}}$ is equivalent to a unitary operation $IR$.
+The above equation {implies} that the constraint {imposed by} the anti-unitary point operation $R'$ on $\chi_{ijk}^{\text{odd}}$ is equivalent to an unitary {point operation $R$ times an inversion operation $I$, i.e. $IR$}.